Gordon Parks: Half and the Whole

 Parks was also aware that no group of people, no culture, was simply the sum of its worst tragedies.
 Always, there is a glimpse of the joy that perseveres even in the most hostile circumstances, the glint of light peering through foreboding clouds.
 The snatched-from-the-headlines quality of these images attest to the fact that our conflicts have not changed, but neither has the willingness to confront them.
 There is nothing in Parks’s body of work that includes the phrase “Black Lives Matter,” but it didn’t need to.
 He’d already shown that they do, minute after minute, across the void from his time to our own.—Jelani Cobb

 On 24th Street, Parks’ documentation of protests and leaders of social justice include Malcolm X, Eldridge/Kathleen Cleaver, Muhammad Ali, and the photographer Ella Watson.
-Watson—who worked as a cleaner for the Farm Service Agency (FSA) headquarters—gave Parks his break into the predominantly racist landscape of 1940s D.C., where he was turned away at restaurants, kicked out of theaters, and denied service at a department store where he tried to buy himself a winter coat.
+Watson—who worked as a cleaner for the Farm Service Agency (FSA) headquarters—gave Parks his break into the predominantly racist landscape of 1940s D.C., where he was turned away from restaurants, kicked out of theaters, and denied service at a department store where he tried to buy himself a winter coat.
 Other photographs at this location are from the period when Parks was also shooting for Life magazine.
 In one, a regal Malcolm X is captured at a rally just a few years before his assassination.
 Other images feature peaceful protesters gathered behind barricades or huddled in the streets.
 Parks’ photographs remain some of the most iconic of the civil rights period.

 As a piece of history, the show is a must-see—for remembering what the reality for Blacks in America looked like—not very long ago.
 As a work of art, the show is a must-see for remembering how much this experience has —and has not— changed in the present.